 Limitations:

-No 2D acceleration - 2D acceleration hasn't been started yet.
+- No 2D acceleration - 2D acceleration hasn't been started yet.
+These cards are fast without it however.

 As I'm returning from DC-2011 in the train I noticed that I didn't blog for quite some time, and never told you about things I've seen and done at various places this year.
 Let's fix this mistake ASAP.